microsoft/dotnet/Documentation/KnownIssues/Template/504055 - WPF May Not Show Touch Keyboard In All Scenarios on RS4.md

 # WPF May Not Show Touch Keyboard In All Scenarios on Windows 10 RS4

 ## Symptoms
-On Windows 10 RS4 running .NET Framework 4.7.2, WPF applications may not immediately show the touch keyboard in some specific scenarios.

-Generally, these involve variations of the following:
+In the .NET Framework 4.7.2 runnin on Windows 10 RS4, WPF applications may not immediately show the touch keyboard in some specific scenarios.
+Generally, these involve variations of the following.

 1. Tap a text box and note the touch keyboard shows.
 2. Tap another text box.